Alejogb1/job-board/blog-data/is-there-any-way-to-use-two-different-weight-files-of-yolov5-for-a-video.md

 id: "is-there-any-way-to-use-two-different-weight-files-of-yolov5-for-a-video"
 ---

-Okay, let's talk about using two different yolov5 weight files for a video.
+, let's talk about using two different yolov5 weight files for a video.
 It's not a straightforward "plug-and-play" situation, but it’s definitely achievable with a bit of considered coding.
 I remember facing a similar challenge a few years back during a project involving multi-stage object detection for a robotics application.
 We needed to first broadly identify areas of interest and then refine the detection within those areas using a model with a different specialization.
-It wasn't precisely two *different* yolo models, but the principle of switching models mid-stream is highly applicable.
+It wasn't precisely two _different_ yolo models, but the principle of switching models mid-stream is highly applicable.

-Essentially, yolov5 doesn't intrinsically support swapping weight files *mid-inference* on a frame-by-frame basis.
+Essentially, yolov5 doesn't intrinsically support swapping weight files _mid-inference_ on a frame-by-frame basis.
 The inference process assumes a single loaded model and its associated weights.
 What you need to do is design a workflow that allows you to load different models at the correct times, processing the video sequentially by frames or batches.
 This means controlling which model is active for each specific part of the video.

 The core issue revolves around how the inference pipeline handles loaded weights.
 Typically, you load the model with weights at the start of the script.
 To use multiple sets of weights, you’d need to manage their loading and swapping programmatically.
-You’re not trying to use two models *simultaneously* on the same frame, but rather *sequentially*, one after another, or perhaps conditionally based on some detection criteria.
+You’re not trying to use two models _simultaneously_ on the same frame, but rather _sequentially_, one after another, or perhaps conditionally based on some detection criteria.

 Let’s break down the conceptual process and then get into some code examples.
 You would: